ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 - In the above code, the flex items have `flex-grow: 1` for equal distribution of space but don't have `flex-basis` and therein lies the point.
 When you miss to assign a specific `flex-basis` value to your flex items, its default value becomes auto and the width distribution will be done according to the content size.

 - To fix this issue, also add `flex-basis: 0`.
-Flex basis will ensure that there is no default distribution width and the entirety of it then will be distributed equally among the items because of _flex-grow: 1_.
+Flex basis will ensure that there is no default distribution of width and the entirety of it then will be distributed equally among the items because of _flex-grow: 1_.

 If you want to understand these properties in much more detail, check out this [guide](https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis/) by CSS Tricks.